ColterRichardson/FLASH-X-CCSN-Analysis/README.md

 The MATLAB code only requires the basic software provided by MATLAB.
 The python code only requries *numpy*, *h5py*, *matplotlib*, and *ffmpeg**.

 *Note *ffmpeg* is not required, but reccomended.
-Any other python movie making options in the Animate function in *matplotlib*.
+Any other python movie making options in the Animate function in *matplotlib* should work with minimal alteration to the codes.

 ## Included Codes